mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 Import-PSSession $Session
 ```

-This script connects to the Office365 environment and will import all necessary cmdlets for you in a #tmp container.
+This script connects to the Office365 environment and will import all necessary cmdlets for you in a tempory module.

 ![image of temp](https://i0.wp.com/codeinblue.files.wordpress.com/2017/08/2.png)